 I joined Janet and usually quite a few of her students, on theater trips to New York City in the spring of 1970.
 We saw Le Tréteau de Paris, the wonderful French touring company, at the ‘Barbizon Plaza Theatre’ on Central Park South, playing Lettre morte by Robert Pinget and, another time, three short plays by Eugène Ionesco, La jeune fille à marier, La lacune and Les chaises.
 I already knew Ionesco from Paris, but just the two plays that played for decades close to Place Saint Michel in the 5th arrondissement at le Théâtre de la Huchette, La Leçon and La cantatrice chauve, starting in February 1957.
 I had also read some other plays of his.
 A few years later I read Le roi se meurt after John recommended it and I loved it.
 However, when we saw it in Lyon much later in 1988, an uninspiring performance with Annie Girardot, we were very disappointed.

-The most unforgettable play I saw with Janet was certainly Samuel Beckett’s Oh les beaux jours (Happy Days) with Madeleine Renaud as Winnie embedded up to her waist in a low mound and prattling unceasingly about meaningless things.
+The most unforgettable play I saw with Janet was certainly Samuel Beckett’s Oh les beaux jours (Happy Days) with Madeleine Renaud as Winnie embedded up to her waist in a low mound of sand and prattling unceasingly about meaningless things.
 Her husband Willie is mostly invisible and silent.
 Again, it was a performance by Le Tréteau de Paris.
-3
+(1970) 3

 Later on, in the spring of 1973, John and I with Janet and several of her students saw the famous pantomime artist, Marcel Marceau at the New York City Center on 55th Street.
 It was amazing.
 It was hard to believe how you could fairly see him open the door that wasn’t into a room that wasn’t and touching the walls firmly that were not there.
 That was the pantomime that I still remember, but he was altogether, in all his various skits, unbelievably imaginative and masterful.